rwpenney/cryptmount/README.md

-The following is an example based on housing a 128Mb AES-encrypted filing system in an ordinary file ("/home/crypt.fs") which will be mounted below /mnt/crypt, and where the 256-bit decryption key is protected by the builtin SHA1/Blowfish encryption engine.
+The following is an example based on housing a 128Mb AES-encrypted filing system in an ordinary file ("/home/crypt.fs") which will be mounted below /mnt/crypt, and where the 256-bit decryption key is protected by the LUKS encryption engine.

 First create a configuration file (by default "/usr/local/etc/cryptmount/cmtab") that describes the encrypted filing system that we are about to create,